sunpy/sunraster/docs/contributing.rst

 made all changes and the online tests have passed, those reviewing your code can approve the PR.
 Approved PRs can then be merged by those with write permissions to the repo.
 Congratulations!
-You have just contributed to sunraster!
+You have just contributed to ``sunraster``!

 Be sure to pull your the newly contributed changes to your local master branch by doing:

 .. code-block:: console

-		$ git checkout master
+  git checkout master
-		$ git pull origin master
+  git pull origin master

-You are now ready to start using the newly improved sunraster development version of sunraster, including your changes!
+You are now ready to start using the newly improved ``sunraster`` development version of ``sunraster``, including your changes!

-If you have questions about this guide or making contributions, sunraster and SunPy developers are always happy to help.
+If you have questions about this guide or making contributions, ``sunraster`` and SunPy developers are always happy to help.
 See :ref:`getting_help`.
 Happy coding and talk to you soon!

 .. _issue tracker: https://github.com/sunpy/sunraster/issues